Writing Playwright Tests for Sefaria

 Create the Test File

 The standard naming convention for a Playwright test file consists of the feature you are testing, followed by .spec.ts.
-Since we are testing language control for the Table of Contents, we will name our test file toc-language-control.spec.ts.
+This example is about testing language control for the Table of Contents.
+Therefore, the test file will be namedtoc-language-control.spec.ts.

 touch e2e-tests/tests/toc-language-control.spec.ts

-Alternatively, to create the file manually in VS Code:
+Alternatively, you can create the file manually in VS Code.
+To do so:

 1. Open the Explorer sidebar (Ctrl+Shift+E or Cmd+Shift+E).